How many pieces of identification do I need to bring for my tests?

 That way, you'll have a backup in case something goes wrong.

-In the state of Indian, you must bring your social security card, proof of identity, age, and residency in the state.
+In the state of Indiana, you must bring your social security card, proof of identity, age, and residency in the state.

 Can I turn right on a red light?